 How Is The Achilles Torn?

-- The Achilles tendon is most commonly torn when the tissue is loaded well beyond its capacity when in a lengthened position.
+- An Achilles rupture occurs when the tissue is loaded well beyond its capacity when in a lengthened position.

 - This is most common during a forceful jump, a sudden pivot or sudden acceleration.